-To upgrade Sipwise C5 CARRIER to mrg.5.2 release, execute the following commands on the standby management "A" node:
+To upgrade Sipwise C5 CARRIER to mr9.5.4 release, execute the following commands on the standby management "A" node:

-11.6.1.
+11.6.2.
 Upgrading ONLY the first standby management node "A" (web01a/db01a)

-Sometimes the DB and MGMT roles are assigned to the same host.
+NOTE Sometimes the DB and MGMT roles are assigned to the same host.
 This is OK.

-Do NOT execute the software upgrade on web01a and db01a in parallel!
+WARNING Do NOT execute the software upgrade on web01a and db01a in parallel!